DasT0m/DMH-BM-Userscript/README.md

    - Click **"Check for updates"**

 3. **Version Information**
-   - Current version is displayed on the ⚡ button
+   - Current version is displayed in the Quick Links section of the monitor panel
    - Click the version button to view the latest script file

 ---